-An introduction to principles and theories of interviewing and counseling for professionals going into the field of Counseling, Psychology and Social Work.
+This course serves as an introduction to principles and theories of interviewing and counseling for professionals going into the field of Counseling, Psychology and Social Work.
 This course focuses on specific micro and macro skills within a human service setting.
 Analysis of the dynamics between counselor and clients will be examined.
-The Code of Ethics and principle of the human service profession will be addressed.
+Additionally, the Code of Ethics and principles of the human service profession will be addressed as it relates interviewing and counseling.
 (A, CSU)